O-Marsters-1997/BBCSleighRide/README.md

    - `yarn` or `npm install`
    - `yarn start` (should be listening on port 3000)

+Alternatively to install dependencies if using together as a monorepo then run `yarn` from the root directory.

 **FULL BRIEF**

 **MVP - the must haves**